PUBLIC COMPUTERS IN ACTIVIST SPACES SHOULD USE LIVE DISKS, NOT HARD DRIVES!

 USING OLD MACHINES FOR A CHEAP PUBLIC ACCESS COMPUTER CENTER

 You can use computers as old as Pentium II’s or even original Pentiums with DSL, though you will need more ram than most of these came with to avoid crashed when using Firefox.
 When I tested DSL on a 233 MHZ Pentium II laptop with 64MB ram, it was not slow in any way, but Firefox, necessary for a lot of websites, kept locking up due to inadequate memory.
 These days, many websites will also be too heavy for these machines, so anything older than a Pentium 4 or Athon Thunderbird might be too old for your user’s intended websites.
 This has gotten far worse as cellphone performance has picked up, causing webmasters to treat the last year’s phones as the slowest systems they care to worry about.

 For setting up a safe “live disk” public computer center, get a bunch of old “junk” computers.
-You can get Pentium 3’s and these days usually Pentium 4’s for next to nothing, and Pentium 4′s and their clones are becoming more and more common dumpster finds as dual cores take over and Windoze gets ever fatter.
+You can get Pentium 3’s and these days usually Pentium 4’s for next to nothing, and newer machines are becoming more and more common as people ditch their desktops for far slower and less secure smartphones.

 Sort the machines, and use the ones with the fastest processors.
 Pull out the hard drives-you won’t be using them.
 Sell them on Ebay, taken them home and use them, whatever-just don’t use hard drives for public computing.
 If any “good” computers lack CD drives, pull them from clunkers and install them.
 Next you need to stuff the good ones with ram(memory) from the clunkers